 Digital as an enabler

 Digital technology is only used when it serves a specific need and not merely for technology’s sake.
-It is only used when it is the best way to tell our stories at a specific time or context, either by providing novel ways of storytelling, inspiring engagement through technology, or creating empathy and providing a genuine interpretive solution for the gallery and supporting audience-centred objectives.
+It is only used when it is the best way to tell our stories at a specific time or context, either by providing novel ways of storytelling, inspiring engagement through technology, or creating empathy and providing a genuine interpretive solution for the gallery whilst supporting audience-centred objectives.

 A tool for learning